Powers of the edge ideals and matchings in hypergraphs: Introduction

-In this paper, we firstly investigate free resolutions of powers of a square-free monomial ideal supported on a simplicial complex (a subcomplex of Taylor complex).
+In this paper, we firstly investigate free resolutions of powers of a square-free monomial ideal supported on a simplicial complex.
 Then we use the gained results in Section 2 for a simplicial complex introduced in \cite{Faridi2} for powers of the edge ideal of a hypergraph.
-These yield to characterize or bound the graded Betti numbers and regularity of $R/(I(\mathcal{H})^t)$ in Section 3.
-More precisely, in Theorem \ref{3.6} for a $d$-uniform hypergraph $\mathcal{H}$, we present a characterization for $\beta_{i,2di}(R/(I(\mathcal{H})^2))$ in terms of the basis elements of the free terms in a free resolution supported on the simplicial complex introduced in \cite{Faridi1}.
-This leads us to a combinatorial characterization for vanishing of $\beta_{i,2di}(R/(I(\mathcal{H})^2))$ in terms of the number of matchings of size $i$ in $\mathcal{H}$ (see Corollary \ref{Cor3.7}).
-Also in Theorem \ref{3.7} we prove that when $s$ is the number of all self semi-induced matchings in $\mathcal{H}$ of type $(i,j)$, we have
+These yield to characterize or bound the graded Betti numbers and regularity of $R/I^t$ in Section 3.
+For instance in Corollary \ref{Cor3.7} a combinatorial characterization is gained for vanishing of $\beta_{i,2di}(R/I^2)$ in terms of the number of matchings of size $i$ in a $d$-uniform hypergraph $\mathcal{H}$.
+The needed definitions of some kinds of matchings are presented in Definition \ref{maindef}.
+Moreover the main result of this note is the following result: